 While these can occur at any time of the year, in any state, they seem to "breed" in spring, and terrorize certain areas (sometimes relentlessly) until the hotter months of summer, when they get lazy and slack off for awhile.

 We just had our first "serious" storm yesterday, so that means it's time to officially prep for storm season.
-Although people who live in these areas are used to the lifestyle, it can be stressful (and dangerous) to newcomers and visitors.

 Here are few tips and recommended supplies from a seasoned Okie, in case you will be here awhile during storm season: